dream-lab/VIoLET/README.md

 docker pull shrey67/centos_systemd
 ```

-<br />NOTE: ec2 instances do not come with a hard disk storage by default.
-User must attach and mount the EBS volume to the VMs and move **/var/lib/docker** to the disk and do a softlink to **/var/lib/docker**.
+<br />NOTE: ec2 instances do not come with a disk storage by default.
+Usually, the ephermal storage drivers aren't sufficent to support the container deployment.
+User must attach and mount the EBS volume to the container-host VMs and move **/var/lib/docker** to the disk and do a softlink to **/var/lib/docker**.
 For example, let us assume the disk path to be /disk.
 Follow these commands after stopping the docker.
 ```sh
 mv /var/lib/docker /disk/docker
 ln -s /disk/docker /var/lib/docker